kriserickson/kriserickson.github.com/_drafts/it-appears-like-you-are-building-a-framework.md

 ---
 layout: post
-title: "It appears like you are building a framework"
+title: "It appears like you are building a framework (Part 1)"
 description: ""
 category:
 tags: [Mobile,Coding]